Green Party of England and Wales election results: 2022

-The Wales Green Party won 8 seats at the 2022 Welsh local elections.
+Wales Green Party won 8 seats at the 2022 Welsh local elections.

 2016

 In September 2015, Amelia Womack, then Deputy Leader of GPEW, announced her intention to stand in the National Assembly elections for the Wales Green Party.
 The Wales Green Party create their own set of devolved policies around devolved issues in Wales.
 They were hopeful of gaining three Assembly seats from the proportional representation lists in the 2016 elections.
 In the event, they won none, their vote share fell by 0.4%, and the party dropped to seventh place, behind the single-issue Abolish the Welsh Assembly Party.
 It was the party's worst result since 1999.